mineshkothari/fullstack/README.md

 b. **Move past the problem**
 	- Find another course from one of the available languages

 The feedback was remarkable and the error messaging was well recieved.
+However, there were a few issues:

+**Registering with the same email**
+When registering a new account with an email address that already exists in the database presented a **_UNIQUE constraint failed_** error message.
+In other words, a Server 500 error on the live site (which is never a good thing).

+After searching to find a fix, I came across a Stack Overflow [thread](https://stackoverflow.com/questions/39600784/django-1-9-check-if-email-already-exists) which seemed to describe the same problem I faced.
+In *tredzko*'s solution, I found a fix to use ```cleaned_data``` to check if the username is taken.

 <br />
 <br />